jackli921/yelp-camp/README.md

 </div>

 ## YelpCamp
-A campsite review-sharing and discovery platform built using Express, Node, MongoDb, and Mongoose.
+A review-sharing and discovery platform for campsites built using Express, Node, MongoDb, and Mongoose.

 ## Overview
 This app is my first full-stack project.
 It was built to consolidate the concepts I had learned from my full-stack course.
 Topics include but are not limited to:
 This web app was made for two reasons:
 1. NodeJS (NPM)
 2. ExpressJS (Templating, RESTful APIs)